 ffmpeg -i input.avi -vf w=300:-2 output.mp4

-What this command does is take in a input.avi file, scales the video to 300px wide using the -vf w=300:-2 option, and then outputs the output.mp4 file. the -2 ensures that the output will be an even number, as is needed for the MP4 codec.
+ensures that the output will be an even number, as is needed for the MP4 codec.
 This example and more details on how to operate their software can be found in the documentation section of their site.
 I’ve also found FFMPEG wiki to eb quite helpful.

 For my needs, I’m going to use the FFMPEG.wasm library, which allows me to use the FFMPEG library as part of a front-end JavaScript project.
 It’s a WebAssembly port of FFMPEG, which means that it will operate less as a JavaScript script, and more as an executable accessible to the browser, which ensures speedy results.